 IMPORTANT: Are you installing MemberMouse on a localhost?
 If so, follow these instructions for installing MemberMouse locally.

-- Log into your WordPress site and choose Plugins from the left side navigation menu.
+Log into your WordPress site and go to the Plugins page.

 Once on the Add Plugins page, click on the Upload Plugin button at the top of the page, and the upload area will appear.

 Once the upload area appears, click the Choose File button and navigate to the place where you saved the MemberMouse plugin, and choose the membermouse.zip file.

-- On most servers, clicking the Install Now button will start the process automatically.
-However, sometimes additional security is required by the server and WordPress will ask for your FTP credentials.
+On most servers, clicking the Install Now button will start the process automatically.
+However, in some circumstances, additional security is required by the server to upload plugins, and WordPress will ask for your FTP credentials.
 Just fill out the required fields with your FTP information and click the Proceed button.